The formal theory of relative monads: Algebras and opalgebras

 The converse to \cref{relative-adjunction-induces-algebra-and-opalgebra} is not generally true: that is, not every (op)algebra arises from a relative adjunction.
 However, we might be led to wonder whether there are any natural conditions on an algebra or opalgebra that ensure they arise from a relative adjunction.
 In the case of non-relative monads, the answer is affirmative: namely, an algebra object for a monad $T$ is always induced by a resolution of $T$~\cite[Theorem~2 \& Theorem~3]{street1972formal}; and the same is true for an opalgebra object by duality.

 We should like to deduce something similar for relative monads.
-However, the na\"ive definitions of (op)algebra objects, defined to be (op)algebras universal with respect to (op)algebra morphisms turns out to be insufficient.
-Instead, it is necessary to give a stronger universal property making use of the equipment structure.
+However, the na\"ive definitions of (op)algebra objects, defined to be (op)algebras universal with respect to (op)algebra morphisms turn out to be insufficient.
+Instead, it is necessary to identify stronger universal properties making use of the equipment structure.